-I’m Eve, 26 years old.
-London born and bred, I love food – cooking and consuming it, and occasionally sharing with friends too.
+I’m Eve and I’m 28 years old, London born and bred.
+I love food – cooking and consuming it, and occasionally sharing with friends too.

 Pre-university, I could barely boil an egg, let alone rustle up a roast or bake a cake.
 Living away from home, I slowly learned how to chop, fry, bake and boil, and by the time I reached my year abroad in Buenos Aires, Argentina, I could at least manage the basics.
 My time in Argentina served to further develop my interest in food, as well as a strong taste for red meat and Malbec wine.
 I’m an offal enthusiast who believes that meat-eaters should eat the entire animal; trotters, tail and all.
 In Argentina I found a spiritual home…barbecued intestines and sweetbreads?
 Yes, please!